 8. Dare to be different

-The Eiffel Tower and places like it are iconic, but often expensive to visit and so crowded that you eat up hours waiting for a glimpse of what you came to see.
-Besides, won’t your party chatter be more entertaining if you can talk about a visit to South Dakota’s Corn Palace or the sweet spot you found in the French Pyrenees at a fraction of the cost of Paris?
+Sure, Paris and Greece are iconic places to visit — but they’re often expensive and so crowded that you eat up hours waiting for a glimpse of what you came to see.
+Dare to be different on your adventures by taking the road less traveled.
+Your stories will be much more entertaining if you can talk about a visit to South Dakota’s Corn Palace or the sweet spot you found in the French Pyrenees at a fraction of the cost of a touristy location.

 9. Pick affordable destinations